EOSIO/eosio-java/README.md

 Transactions are instantiated via a `TransactionSession()` which must be configured with a number of providers and a `TransactionProcessor()`, which manipulates and performs actions on a Transaction, prior to use.
 The code below shows a very barebones flow.
 Error handling has been omitted for clarity but should be handled in normal usage.
 (See [Provider Interface Architecture](#provider-interface-architecture) below for more information about providers.)

+Some parameters for transaction processing can be altered by the use of the `TransactionConfig`.
+These are `useLastIrreversible`, `blocksBehind` and `expiresSeconds`.  `TransactionConfig` defaults to `useLastIrreversible` equal to true, `blocksBehind` to 3 and `expiresSeconds` to 300.
+When `useLastIrreversible` is true, `blocksBehind` is ignored and `TransactionProcessor` uses the last irreversible block and `expiresSeconds` to calculate TAPOS.
+Otherwise, `TransactionProcessor` uses the current head block minus the number specified in `blocksBehind` and `expiresSeconds` for TAPOS.  `TransactionConfig` defaults to `useLastIrreversible` to lessen the chances of transactions micro-forking under certain conditions.

 ```java
 IRPCProvider rpcProvider = new EosioJavaRpcProviderImpl("https://baseurl.com/v1/");
 ISerializationProvider serializationProvider = new AbiEosSerializationProviderImpl();